Myth #1: Hazing is a problem for fraternities and sororities primarily.

 Myth #9: Fraternities do not benefit surrounding communities.

 Fact: A rather unfortunate and ironic byproduct of constantly being in the public spotlight is that Greek communities are blamed for social problems and isolated tragedies, but rarely given the credit they deserve for positive contributions to their communities.
 Each national fraternity has an established philanthropy, or community service program, that raises money for a charity of choice.
 These philanthropies are carried out by member chapters at various universities all over the nation.
 The community service programs are good for public relations.
 They also help with recruitment efforts, but above all else, they allow chapters to give back to the community.
-These nationally designed service projects make up only a small percentage of the actually service projects actually carried out by Greek communities.
+These nationally designed service projects make up only a small percentage of the actual service projects carried out by Greek communities.
 These community service event projects are fun and often double as social events because chapters regularly donate their time and energy to events sponsored by other chapters.

 Myth #10: Joining a chapter eliminates the ability to develop friendships with other students on campus.